 This is not the usual story of a poor young women with an illegitimate baby.
-After a sad start to life that meant she was working in a cotton mill and looking after herself at 13, Margaret Sharp’s life actually improved some years later when she had her baby.
+After a sad start to life that meant she was working in a cotton mill and looking after herself at 13, Margaret Sharp’s life actually improved some years later when she had her son, Alexander GIBBONS (1853-1910).
 It has taken many years to finally identify both the baby’s father and her benefactor.

 Margaret SHARP (1826-1881) was born on 5th September 1826 at Smithyhaugh and baptized in the Auchterarder Parish Church on the 10th.
 Her parents were Daniel SHARP(1799-1884) and Margaret HEADRIDGE(1802-1828).
 I do not know when they married as parish marriage records for the period 1802–1831 have not survived.
 Margaret’s brother, John, was born two years earlier on 1st September 1824.

-A third child for Daniel and Margaret, a daughter called Helen, was born at Smithyhaugh on 26th July 1828 and baptized on 3rd August.
-Sadly, mother Margaret and her daughter, Helen did not survive long after the birth.
-Margaret was “interred in the southernmost except one of her father’s four graves bounded on the north by William Whycook ” in the Auchterarder cemetery on 2nd September 1828.
+A third child for Daniel Sharp and Margaret Headridge, a daughter called Helen, was born at Smithyhaugh on 26th July 1828 and baptized on 3rd August.
+Sadly, mother, Margaret Headridge, and her daughter, Helen did not survive long after the birth.
+Margaret Headridge was “interred in the southernmost except one of her father’s four graves bounded on the north by William Whycook ” in the Auchterarder cemetery on 2nd September 1828.
 Little Helen was “interred at her mother’s feet” on 13th September.
 Note that it is quite rare for burial records from this period to have survived and to offer such detail.

-Margaret is listed in the 1841 census as living in Smithyhaugh and employed as a cotton hand loom weaver.
+Margaret Sharp is listed in the 1841 census at Smithyhaugh and employed as a cotton hand loom weaver.
 She is listed as 13 years old and seems to be looking after herself.
-Margaret’s father, Daniel Sharp, had married Janet DAVIDSON(1810-) on 14th February 1835 and by 1841 they had three children.
+In the meantime, Margaret’s father, Daniel Sharp, had married Janet DAVIDSON (1810-) on 14th February 1835 and by 1841 they had three children.
 Their third child, William, was born at Smithyhaugh in 1841 but the family is not listed in the 1841 census.
 Margaret is still living at Smithyhaugh in 1851.
 She is again listed in the census as a cotton hand loom weaver and living without any family members.
 Margaret’s father and new family are also still residing in Smithyhaugh in 1851.
-I have also found no trace of Margaret’s brother, John, so do not know what became of him.

-According to family records, Margaret gave birth to a baby boy, called Alexander GIBBONS(1853-1910), on January 13th, 1853.
+According to family records, Margaret gave birth to a baby boy, called Alexander GIBBONS (1853-1910), on January 13th, 1853.
 To date I have been unable to find any record of Alexander’s birth.
 Alexander was born before civil registration began in Scotland (1855) so a baptism record would be the only record of his birth before 1855.
-There are no surviving baptisms recorded before 1855 in any parish in Perthshire for an Alexander Gibbons – and after 1855 there seem to be no surviving baptism records.
-There is, however, every chance he was not christened until he was a couple of years old or never christened at all.
-In most cases a mother would have to go before the church elders to get special permission to baptize an illegitimate child – this would be recorded in the Kirk Session minutes.
+There is, however, every chance he was not christened until he was older or never christened at all.
+In most cases a mother would have to go before the church elders to get special permission to baptize an illegitimate child.

-The only Gibbons family living in either Auchterarder or Dunning in the 1850’s was a family headed by John GIBBONS(1795-1869) who was a Weaver in Dunning.
+The only Gibbons family living in either Auchterarder or Dunning in the 1850’s was a family headed by John GIBBONS (1795-1869) who was a Weaver in Dunning.
 John had three sons, John, James and Alexander – also weavers and also listed as Slaters.
-The father, John Gibbons, was an elected elder of St Serfs Church in Dunning from at least 1850.
+The father, John Gibbons, was an elected elder of St Serfs Church in Dunning from at least 1850 – meaning that he would serve on the session.
 I found the following entries in the Kirk Session minutes of St Serfs church: